-Identification cards
+Identification Cards

-Molina Marketplace sample Member ID card
+Molina Sample Member ID Card

 Members are reminded in their Agreement to present ID cards when requesting medical or pharmacy services.
 The Molina Member ID card can be a physical ID card or a digital ID card.
 It is the Provider's responsibility to ensure Molina Members are eligible for benefits and to verify PCP assignment, prior to rendering services.
-Unless an Emergency Medical Condition exists, Providers may refuse service if the Member cannot produce the proper identification and eligibility cards.
+Unless an emergency medical condition exists, Providers may refuse service if the Member cannot produce the proper identification and eligibility cards.

-Grace period
+Grace Period